ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 ```

-### Challenge 2, Query 1.2: User is interested to view the sum of total volume bytes for maximum and minimum event time window start for all the flow records in enriched table on application level
+### Challenge 2, Query 1.2: Records aggregation
+**User is interested to view the sum of total volume bytes and bits for maximum and minimum event time window start for all the flow records in enriched table on application level**

 Summarize.
 The input rows are arranged into groups having the same values of the *by* expressions.
 Then the specified aggregation functions are computed over each group, producing a row for each group.
 The result contains the *by* columns and also at least one column for each computed aggregate.
 (Some aggregation functions return multiple columns.)